pnp/provision-assist-m365/Deployment-guide.md

 ### Azure AD App Creation

-The first step is to execute the dedicated script response for creating the Azure AD app and granting admin consent for the Microsoft Graph API permissions.
+The first step is to execute the dedicated script responsible for creating the Azure AD app and granting admin consent for the Microsoft Graph API permissions.

 **This part of the deployment requires a user account with Global Administrator access.**